-Pretending natural light is not easy when the conditions require you to use the flash and you don’t want the viewer to recognize it.
+Pretending natural light is not easy when the lighting conditions require you to use the flash and you don’t want the viewer to recognize it.
 However, with a detachable external camera flash and a little effort, you can achieve this and the results can be surprisingly good.

 - 1 Not all Flashes are created equal